-I am happy to present this week’s market commentary from FormulaFolio Investments.
+I am happy to present this week’s market commentary written by FormulaFolio Investments.
 The goal is to give our clients and friends a simple way to see everything they need to know about the financial markets on a weekly basis, in 5 minutes or less.
 After all, investing should be simple, not complicated.

 FormulaFolios has two simple indicators we share that help you see how the economy is doing (we call this the Recession Probability Index, or RPI), as well as if the US Stock Market is strong (bull) or weak (bear).